Timelapse¶

 |---|---|

 | Timelapse tab not visible | Check role permissions in Management Client.
-Unblock ZIP if manual install. |
+Unblock the ZIP if installed manually. |

 | Sample frame fetch fails | Verify the camera is accessible and has recordings at the start time. |

 | Generation is slow | Increase Max Workers in Advanced settings.
-Use a shorter time range or larger frame interval.
-Reduce resolution. |
+Shorten the time range, raise the frame interval, or reduce resolution. |

 | High memory usage | Reduce Batch Size in Advanced settings.
 Use Half or Quarter resolution. |